stett/stett.github.io/_posts/2016-04-21-real-time-interactive-water-simulation.md

 ---
 title: Interactive Water Simulation With Finite Differencing
 layout: post
-tags: [project, c++]
+tags: [status, project, c++]
 comments: true
 ---

+Finite differencing is a common technique for approximating a calm, interactive water surface in games.
+This is a video of a small demo I made for a class on [PDEs](https://en.wikipedia.org/wiki/Partial_differential_equation) at DigiPen.

 <iframe width="100%" height="315" src="https://www.youtube.com/embed/RISbDVcMClY" frameborder="0" allowfullscreen></iframe>

-### Overview

-Finite differencing is a common technique for approximating a calm, interactive water surface in games.
-As with everything having to do with physics in games,